woutervb/woutervb.net/content/posts/vanbommelonline.nl/2011-06-20-using-a-blackberry-bold-9700-as-an-bluetooth-modem.md

 ---
 A blackberry bold 9700 can be used as a generic bluetooth modem.
 That is, without the use of the blackberry manager software.

-The trick is to change the phone number that is dailed.
+The trick is to change the phone number that is dialed.
-The general phone number to connect to a umts (3g) network is \*99#, but in the case of blackberry it should become: \*99\***4#.
+The general phone number to connect to a UMTS (3g) network is `*99#`, but in the case of blackberry it should become: `*99***4#`.
-Using this phonenumer in combination with a generic bluetooth modem (which is available after pairing) one should be able to make successfull dailup to a 3g network, using the blackberry as a theter device.
+Using this phonenumber in combination with a generic bluetooth modem (which is available after pairing) one should be able to make successful dial-up to a 3g network, using the blackberry as a tether device.